-- 5.20 The EFRAG SRB will review the text of the exposure draft of standard or draft amendment proposed by the EFRAG SR TEG.
-Whenever necessary, the EFRAG SRB will set out why it considers that the exposure draft, draft standard or draft amendment does not meet the needs of EU legislation, in particular, any specific requirements of the proposal for a CSRD, or any other European public good considerations and ask the SR TEG to reconsider its proposal. - 5.21 After the redeliberation of the EFRAG SR TEG, the EFRAG SRB will make the final decision on the Technical Advice and will decide whether to submit the proposed draft standard or draft amendment to the European Commission.
-If the EFRAG SRB does not follow the technical recommendation of the EFRAG SR TEG, it provides an explanation to the EFRAG SR TEG as to why the recommendation was not followed. - 5.22 EFRAG SRB members who disagree with the Technical Advice are required to explain why they have a dissenting opinion (EFRAG Internal Rules Article 36-3c).
-Such dissenting opinions are published with the basis for conclusions.
+- The EFRAG SRB will review the text of the exposure draft of standard or draft amendment proposed by the SR TEG.
+When necessary, the EFRAG SRB will set out why it considers that the exposure draft, draft standard or draft amendment does not meet the needs of EU legislation, in particular, any specific requirements of the proposal for a CSRD, or any other European public good considerations and ask the SR TEG to reconsider its proposal. - 5.21 After the redeliberation of the EFRAG SR TEG, the EFRAG SRB will make the final decision on the Technical Advice and will decide whether to submit the proposed draft standard or draft amendment to the European Commission.
+If the EFRAG SRB does not follow the technical recommendation of the EFRAG SR TEG, it provides an explanation to the EFRAG SR TEG as to why the recommendation was not followed or was amended.